Open Service Mesh (OSM) add-on in Azure Kubernetes Service (AKS)

 The OSM AKS add-on has the following limitations:

-- Iptables redirection for port IP address and port range exclusion must be enabled using
+- After installation, you must enable Iptables redirection for port IP address and port range exclusion using

-kubectl patchafter installation.
-For more details, see iptables redirection.
+kubectl patch.
+For more information, see iptables redirection.

-- Pods that are onboarded to the mesh that need access to IMDS, Azure DNS, or the Kubernetes API server must have their IP addresses to the global list of excluded outbound IP ranges using Global outbound IP range exclusions.
+- Any pods that need access to IMDS, Azure DNS, or the Kubernetes API server must have their IP addresses added to the global list of excluded outbound IP ranges using Global outbound IP range exclusions.